adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Notes:

 - Reading words is much easier than reading abbreviations.
-- Abbreviations have to be broken down and mapped cognitively, assuming we know what htey mean in the first place.
+- Abbreviations have to be broken down and mapped cognitively, assuming we know what they mean in the first place.
-- It's also very hard to read the large cluster class names.
-We just don't find this easy.
+- It's also very hard to read the large cluster of class names.
 That's why CSS has syntax.
 - We need to wade through many classes to work out what's happening; which classes override which; and which apply at certain break points etc.
 - These classes are ambiguous.
 For example, does `black-70` refer to the colour or the background?
 If we need the inspector to find out, this implies the class names are not readable.
 - The content is obfuscated by the surrounding HTML.